Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/sending-cohorts.md

 ## Testing

-In order to test, we recommend creating a mock payload that you would expect to receive from Amplitude.
+In order to test, Amplitude recommends creating a mock payload that you would expect to receive from Amplitude.
 For cohort integrations, the typical payload structure is as follows:

 ```bash
 curl --location --request POST 'https://app.staging-01.TEST_COMPANY_NAME.com/api/v1/integration/amplitude/cohort \